 - Salicylic acid (BHA or Beta Hydroxy acids).

 Salicylic acid (with a pKa of 2.97) is an oil-soluble BHA (unlike their cousins, the AHAs, which I’ll talk about below).
 It works better on oily and combination skin.
 When applied, it is possible to remove the dead cells that remain on the surface of the skin at the same time that it manages to clean the pores in an effective way.
 This acid is also known for its soothing properties, in addition to softening the texture, balancing the tone, reducing wrinkles and fine lines and moisturizing.
-If you are looking for a good exfoliant with salicylic acid I recommend you to try the cleanser ByWishtrend acid-Duo 2% Mild Gel Cleanser, which you can get at Wishtrend, the toner COSRX BHA Skin Returning A-Sol, which you can get at Wishtrend and Mankind (US & Canada), and the booster The Ordinary Salicylic acid 2% Solution, which you can get at DECIEM (UK).
+If you are looking for a good exfoliant with salicylic acid I recommend you to try the cleanser ByWishtrend acid-Duo 2% Mild Gel Cleanser, which you can get at Wishtrend and on Yesstyle the toner COSRX BHA Skin Returning A-Sol, which you can get at Wishtrend, on Mankind (US & Canada), and on Jolse and the booster The Ordinary Salicylic acid 2% Solution, which you can get at DECIEM.

 - Alpha Hydroxy Acids (AHA).